Generate PFX certificate using OpenSSL

 Connect the Identity Service to Creatio

-Authorize external requests using OAuth 2.0 (developer documentation)
+Authorize external requests using client credentials grant (developer documentation)

 NLog (developer documentation)